 The process for emergency evacuations will need to be rethought with social distancing in mind.
-Consider whether it's possible to conduct an effective emergency evacuation while maintaining a 2m distance or whether fire wardens should concentrate on the immediate threat - fire, bomb etc. Ensure that any change in policy is clearly communicated.
+Consider whether it's possible to conduct an effective emergency evacuation while maintaining the social distancing rules or whether fire wardens should concentrate on the immediate threat - fire, bomb etc. Ensure that any change in policy is clearly communicated.